-As you can see, the price increases very quickly and that’s not including the extras that are not essential, but could be worth investing in such as wireless thermostat and boiler controls (at roughly £150) and thermostatic radiator valves (at a cost of around £20 per radiator).
+As you can see, the price increases very quickly and that’s not including the extras that are not essential, but could be worth investing in such as a wireless thermostat and boiler controls (at roughly £150) and thermostatic radiator valves (at a cost of around £20 per radiator).

 Once you have decided on the boiler you want to buy, you need to get the right people to install it.
 You have the choice of booking the installation through a specialist boiler installation company like Boilerhut, or your energy supplier, or a local plumber.
 Quotes from your energy supplier will almost always be higher compared to an independent company, and a local plumber.
-Local plumber quotes will be the cheapest, but we wouldn’t recommend them mainly because of lack of after-sales support.
-Which is why a boiler installation company is the fastest and most reliable route.
+Local plumber quotes will be the cheapest, but we wouldn’t recommend them mainly because of the lack of after-sales support.
+This is why a boiler installation company is the fastest and most reliable route.
 There are also often extra benefits such as smart controls and boiler care packages.

 Before you settle on a choice though, it is important to get as many quotes as possible to ensure you are getting the very best deal possible.

 If you would like to get a quote from Boilerhut to replace your old boiler, please enter your postcode in the box below and hit the green button.